SAP-samples/abap-platform-rap630/exercises/ex0/README.md

 <details>
         <summary>click to expand the exercise description</summary>

-In this exercise, you will start a helper class that will generate several artefacts needed for the remaining exercises.
+If you run the exercises in SAP BTP ABAP Trial, you have to start a helper class that will generate the necessary artefacts needed for the remaining exercises.

 You will generate
 - two exercise packages and